dollspace-gay/PublicAppView/README.md

 - **API Documentation**: Live endpoint listing with performance metrics
 - **Logs & Analytics**: Real-time log viewer with filtering

+## Design Philosophy: Scale Down, Not Just Up

+**True decentralization means scaling to fit your needs - whether that's a personal instance or a full network mirror.**

+Most current AppViews default to mirroring everything, but this creates centralized liability risks.
+This AppView takes a different approach with **configurable retention and backfill**:

+### Why Configurable Retention Matters

+- **Personal Instances**: Run an instance with just your circles' data (days or weeks, not years)
+- **Topical Communities**: A gaming community keeps 90 days of game-related posts, a news instance keeps 30
+- **Privacy by Design**: Data minimization isn't just good practice - you can't be compelled to hand over data you never stored
+- **Technical Defense**: Against authoritarian data seizure or legal overreach, the best defense is not having the data

+### Flexible Deployment Models

+Configure `BACKFILL_DAYS` and `DATA_RETENTION_DAYS` to match your use case:

+- **Zero-retention ephemeral** (0 days): Real-time only, no history
+- **Personal/community** (7-30 days): Recent activity for small groups
+- **Topical archive** (90-180 days): Focused collections
+- **Full mirror** (0 = unlimited): Complete network history

+This isn't about choosing between centralized or decentralized - it's about **enabling distributed operation at any scale**.
+Run what you need, store what you want, minimize what you don't.

 ## Quick Start

 ### Prerequisites